spiral/docs/component/pagination.md

 ```

 ## Pagination
-To paginate your query you must object an pagination object first.
+To paginate your query you must request an pagination object first.
 Since pagination depends on current request scope
 you must either create this object by yourself or use factory `Spiral\Pagination\PaginationProviderInterface`:

 ```php